bazel-contrib/rules_nodejs/README.md

 `nodejs_test` is the same as nodejs_binary, but instead of calling it with `bazel run`, you call it with `bazel test`.
 The test passes if the program exits with a zero exit code.

-The `jasmine_node_test` rule allows you to write a test that executes in NodeJS.
+The `jasmine_node_test` and `mocha_node_test` rules allow you to write tests that execute in NodeJS using the Jasmine and Mocha test runners respectively.

 `rollup_bundle` runs the Rollup and Uglify toolchain to produce a single JavaScript bundle.